The Challenge is Real!

 18% are “loud quitting,” actively undermining the mission of the church by complaining, resisting, and staying independent of a corporate identity.

 This disengagement is demoralizing for a spiritual leader.
 You feel that you possess and cast a prophetic vision for where God wants to take your church or community, but it’s treated as just another program, not a divine call.
-You want collaboration, passion, and action to make authentic disciples who transform neighborhoods, schools, and businesses.
-Instead, many are neutralized, lacking energy or commitment.
-Many pastors just quietly quit themselves, opting for maintenance over mission.

 You’ve likely tried fixes: